a-sumo/hyperstep/README.md

   <summary>Project Description</summary>

-  Visualizing sound in the "shape" of the process most likely to have generated it.
+  Here I visualize sound in the "shape" of the process most likely to have generated it.
+The goal is to recover this "shape" from real-world observations.
 You can try it at https://a-sumo.github.io/hyperstep/.
-  More on this subject soon.

 </details>